 The Adventure Begins

-After coming out of work on a Saturday 12:30am, I went straight to Genesis Joy Bus Terminal in Cubao for our 2:30 am departure.
-The executive coach ride of Genesis for Php 700 per person delivered its promise for a non-stop 5-hour, comfy travel straight to Baler (Book in advance at Phone#s: 709-0545, 441-6834).
+After coming out of work one Saturday at 12:30 am, I went straight to Genesis Joy Bus Terminal in Cubao for our 2:30 am departure.
+The executive coach ride of Genesis for Php 700 per person delivered its promise for a non-stop five-hour, comfy travel straight to Baler (Book in advance at Phone#s: 709-0545, 441-6834).

 With my travel buddy, Peter, a former Victory Group member from Victory Quezon City, we frolicked around Baler, maximizing our budget for this adventure trip.